disneystreaming/neutrino/README.md

 > 6. Trademarks.
 This License does not grant permission to use the trade names, trademarks, service marks, or product names of the Licensor and its affiliates, except as required to comply with Section 4(c) of the License and to reproduce the content of the NOTICE file

+# Why we need neutrino

-# Why it is so difficult to apply DI on apache spark
+## The difficulty to apply DI on apache spark

 As we know, [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) (DI) is a famous design pattern that is widely used in Object-Oriented Programming (OOP).
 It separates the responsibility of "use" from the responsibility of "construction", and keeps modules evolving independently.